Eng-AlaaHosny/movie-collections/README.md

 Installation

-No installation required!
+No installation is required!
 Simply open index.html in any modern web browser.
 How to Use

     Search for Movies:

         Enter a movie title in the search box

-        Click "Search" to view results
+        Click "Search" to view the results

         Click "Add to List" on any movie to save it